 As the head of the Catholic Church worldwide, Pope Francis has spoken about virtually all aspects of life including things some hardcore Catholics might find as uncomfortable.
 This makes Pope Francis’ quotes popular among non-Catholics too.

 To celebrate the 80-year-old’s fourth year in the papacy, we have put together a collection of Pope Francis’ quotes.

 Here Are The Top 20 Pope Francis’ Quotes

 1. Defend the unborn against abortion even if they persecute you, calumniate you, set traps for you, take you to court or kill you.

-3. I prefer wrinkled families with wounds, scars, but that continue going forward because these wounds, these scars, these wrinkles are the fruit of fidelity in a love that was not always easy.
+3. I prefer wrinkled families with wounds, scars, that continue going forward because these wounds, these scars, these wrinkles are the fruit of fidelity in a love that was not always easy.
 Love isn’t easy.
 It isn’t easy.
-No. but the most beautiful thing that a man and a woman can give each other is true love, for a lifetime.
+No. But the most beautiful thing that a man and a woman can give each other is true love, for a lifetime.

 4. A Christian is one who is invited… to join in the feast, to the joy of being saved, to the joy of being redeemed, to the joy of sharing life with Christ.
 This is a joy!
 You are called to a party.

 5. We have a Lord who is capable of crying with us, capable of walking with us, capable of walking with us in the most difficult moments of life.

 6. Whenever our interior life becomes caught up in its own interests and concerns, there is no longer room for others, no place for the poor.